CALL US TO GET BACK TO UR DESTINATION

 How to Avoid Making the Same Mistake Again

-It sounds obvious, but slowing down helps.
-Most misfuelling happens when drivers are distracted or in a hurry.
+It sounds like common sense, but slowing down is helpful.
+Often misfuelling occurs when drivers are distracted or rushed.

 FAQs

-Driving spreads diesel through the system, which increases the risk of engine damage and breakdown.
+When driving, the diesel is disseminated in the system, increasing the chances of engine damage and breakdown.

-Is a small amount of diesel in petrol still a problem?
+What about a small amount of diesel in petrol?

 Final Thoughts